seaners42/Punch-A-Rooney/README.md

 There are a lot of sloppy convert bashes in each asset folder.
 Run them in order based on "alphabetical order"

 ## License
 The source code for this project is licensed under Apache-2.0, except otherwise stated.
-For more information, see [LICENSE](https://github.com/WiIIiam278/breaking-bad-ds/blob/main/LICENSE).